marcoceppi/discourse-charm/README.md

     juju set discourse version="v0.9.1"

-Release can be any valid `git tag` in the given `repository`
+Release can be any valid git ref (`git tag`, `git branch`) in the given `repository`

-## branch
+## thins

-If you're using a custom repository and wish to point to a branch other than the master, then use this option to change from the default "master" to another valid branch name in your repository.
-At the time of this writing all upstream versions are maintained by git tags.
-To switch to a different release of Discourse use the `release` configuration option for this charm.
+This option allows you to control how many instances of thin you wish to run on one unit.
+By default (auto) will select a number of 2 or greater depending on machine resources (CPU and RAM) available.
+If you wish to override this behavior you can manipulate this option as long as it's a positive integer.
+All other values will result in "auto" being used.

-    juju set discourse branch="not-master"
+    juju set discourse thins=2

+Upstream recommends at least 2 instances of thin running in order to properly handle requests to the application.

 ## env